gabrielhochstatter/word-math/README.md

 ## TODO:

-- add support for subtraction, multiplication and division.
+- add support for multiplication and division.
 - add support for numbers past 999.
 - add support for negative numbers.
 - add some examples to this readme.